Plumbing contractors in

 Inspection Schedule

-Required inspections: rough-in before covering work, final inspection before occupancy.
-Schedule 24-48 hours in advance through Waterloo Building Department.
+Rough-in inspection before covering pipes, final inspection after completion.
+Schedule 24 hours in advance through Waterloo Building Department.
+Failed inspections require re-scheduling and additional fees.

 Insurance Minimums